Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

-\textbf{Model Training Strategies:} Our default training strategy uses the model weights from a teacher model as initialization, and then trains the submodels using a knowledge distillation (KD) strategy to exploit the implicit knowledge from the teacher model.
-The results in Table \ref{table:aba_train} show that both the teacher model initialization and the KD-based model training facilitate the obtained MCAN$_\texttt{DST}$ model, compared to the model variants trained with random initialization or supervised by the ground-truth answer.
+\textbf{Training Strategy.} Our default training strategy uses the model parameters from a teacher model for initialization and then trains the submodels using a KD training strategy to exploit the implicit knowledge from the teacher model.
+The results in Table \ref{table:aba_train} show that both the teacher model initialization and the KD training improve the obtained MCAN$_\texttt{BST}$ model, compared to the model variants trained with random initialization or supervised by the ground-truth answer.
 In contrast to our KD training strategy that uses a fixed teacher model, an alternative strategy introduces a special \emph{inplace distillation} (ID) training strategy that takes the largest submodel as the \emph{dynamic} teacher to perform knowledge distillation \cite{yu2019universally}.
-We note that the ID-based strategy achieves worse performance than the KD-based training strategy (65.55\% \emph{vs.} 66.95\% in terms of average accuracy), and even underperforms standard training without knowledge distillation (65.55\% \emph{vs.} 65.89\%).
-This suggests a stable teacher model plays a key role in DST training.
+We note that the ID-based strategy results in worse performance than the KD training strategy (65.55\% \emph{vs.} 66.95\% in terms of average accuracy), and even underperforms standard training without knowledge distillation (65.55\% \emph{vs.} 65.89\%).
+This suggests that a stable teacher model plays a key role in BST.

-\textbf{Submodel Selection Strategies:} In Fig. \ref{fig:aba_selection}, we compare two MCAN$_\texttt{DST}$ variants with 10 and 16 submodels, respectively.
-From the results, we have the following observations: 1) all the \emph{ineffective} submodels, which require more FLOPs but obtain lower accuracies than some other submodels, are detected by our simple triangle selection strategy precisely; 2) removing such ineffective submodel architectures before the DST training brings improvements to all the rest submodels.
+\textbf{Submodel Selection.} In Fig. \ref{fig:aba_selection}, we compare two MCAN$_\texttt{BST}$ variants with 10 and 16 submodels.
+From the results, we have the following observations: 1) all the \emph{ineffective} submodels, which require more FLOPs but obtain lower accuracies than some other submodels, are precisely detected by our simple triangle selection strategy, 2) removing such ineffective submodel architectures before the BST training brings improvements to all the remaining submodels, and 3) taking the submodel (3/4$D$, 2/3$L$) as the reference model, the submodel (3/4$D$, $L$) outperforms ($D$, 2/3$L$) with fewer FLOPs, verifying our hypothesis that increasing depth is more economical than increasing width for the Transformer.